 Undergraduate Degree in Computer Science

-For students just beginning their journeys toward an undergraduate degree, there are several important considerations to keep in mind when deciding upon a major: available funding, demand for the degree received, and career opportunities upon graduation.
+For students just beginning their journeys toward an undergraduate degree, there are several important considerations to keep in mind when deciding upon a major: available funding, demand for the degree received, and career opportunities upon graduation are among the most important.
 In light of these considerations, one of the most popular decisions among international students studying in the United States is to pursue an undergraduate degree in computer science.
-The reasons that make a computer science major the third most popular decision for international students coming to the US are many, and this article will help identify a few key considerations to make research into where to pursue an undergraduate degree in computer science more easy and effective.
+There are many reasons that a computer science major is the third most popular decision for international students coming to the US, and this article will help identify a few key considerations to make research into where to pursue an undergraduate degree in computer science more easy and effective.

 A typical undergraduate degree in computer science takes around four years to complete, and will vary in cost depending on the state and institution at which the computer science major is located.
 However, due to the majority of colleges offering a computer science major, students will surely be able to find a program with a tuition rate that fits their budget!